keptn/keptn.github.io/content/docs/develop/usecases/runbook-automation-and-self-healing/index.md

 ### Problem Detection by Dynatrace

 Navigate to the ItemsController service by clicking on **Transactions & services** and look for your ItemsController.
-Since our service is running in three different environment (dev, staging, and production) it is recommended to filter by the `environment:production` to make sure to find the correct service.
+Since our service is running in three different environment (dev, staging, and production) it is recommended to filter by the `environment:sockshop-production` to make sure to find the correct service.
     {{< popup_image
         link="./assets/dynatrace-services.png"
         caption="Dynatrace Transactions & Services">}}